Car buying scams are everywhere, even at the largest and most trusted dealerships

 Know Where You Stand

 Before you set foot in a car dealership or log on to the Internet in search of financing for your new car, it’s imperative to have your finances in order.
 Much like when it comes to applying for a credit card or home loan, the higher your credit score, the lower the APR.
 This is a good thing, because it means you’ll pay less in interest and have more financing options available.
-It also means you will have to be slightly more aware when dealing with the staff at the car dealership, who will want you to spend outside of your budget to make up for the low APR you’re getting. don’t let the salesman push you into doing paperwork and taking a deposit before you shop around.
+It also means you will have to be slightly more aware when dealing with the staff at the car dealership.
+Car dealers who use car scams will want you to spend outside of your budget to make up for the low APR you’re getting.
+Don’t let the salesman push you into doing paperwork and taking a deposit before you shop around.
+Careful, patient buyers always come out better in the end.

 As hard as it is for some people, facing the music and knowing where you stand financially is important.
 There are many places online from which to get your detailed credit information, but you’ll need a copy of your report that lists numbers from all three credit bureaus, as well as your FICO score.
 It isn’t enough to take advantage of one of the free offers that give you an average of all three, because you’re not necessarily seeing what anyone else sees when running a credit check.
 You may have to pay for this service initially, but monthly updates are usually free.
 You can see how positive or negative credit choices affect your profile, and help to raise your score if necessary.